Silobreaker/MaltegoDocumentation/index.md

 * Hacktivist Operations

 ### Entities
 Installing Silobreaker transforms also includes a custom entity set.
 Our transforms can return both Maltego and Silobreaker entities depending on the transform being used.
 Maltego entities are used when the returned entity type exists in both Maltego and Silobreaker.
 Otherwise, a Silobreaker custom entity will be returned.
 In both cases the returned entity will have a Silobreaker icon.
-Visit our [user guide](https://my.silobreaker.com/Help-v2/basics/entities/#entity-types) to read more about our entities <sup id="f1">[1](#footnote1)</sup>.
+Visit our [user guide](https://my.silobreaker.com/Help-v2/basics/entities/#entity-types) to read more about our entities [^1].

 ## Association/relation Transforms